Sangramsingkayte/HTK-features-in-Python/README.md

-# PyHTK

-HTK features in Python
+# HTK features in Python

 This project contains a Python implementation of the MFCC features as computed by HTK.